 Otehei Bay’s golden sands and calm waters make it perfect for swimming, snorkelling and kayaking.
 You could spend all your time there, or explore further with the island’s many walking tracks.

 A café at Otehei Bay is open at certain times of year and offers casual and restaurant-style meals and refreshments.

 Urupukapuka Island has been a Recreation Reserve in 1979 and is now proudly pest-free.
 Make sure you check your bags and gear before and after you leave Otehei Bay to make sure you’re not carrying any stowaway insects or animals.

 Getting to Otehei Bay

 Otehei Bay is just a short boat trip from Paihia or Russell.
 It has a large wharf for commercial and private boat access.
-Our Hole in the Rock cruises stop at Otehei Bay daily (twice on weekends), as does the Cream Trip cruise.
+Our Hole in the Rock Dolphin Cruise stop at Otehei Bay daily, as does the Cream Trip Super Cruise.

 Ferrys are also available - for the most up-to-date timetable visit oteheibay.co.nz.